AJMansfield/Intelligence-Core-Public/kttu02.md

   leaving you holding the weapon.

 Ok, fair enough.
-Presumably they'll remove it when you leave the city.
+Presumably they lock will be removed when you leave the city.

 Not wanting to fall afoul of the cities laws, you pull your handgun out of your pack and allow them to lock it as well.